Tucson Toros

 The Tucson Toros were a professional baseball team based in Tucson, Arizona, in the United States.

 The original Toros were a Triple-A minor league baseball team in the Pacific Coast League from 1969 to 1997, where they won the PCL Championship in 1991 and 1993.
 They were affiliated with several Major League Baseball teams over the years, most notably with the Houston Astros.
 The team rebranded as the Tucson Sidewinders in 1998, a name under which they played until relocating to Reno following the 2008 season.
 During the Sidewinders era, the team won both the PCL and Triple-A championships for the 2006 season.

-A new iteration of the Toros continued the original team's history in the independent Golden Baseball League for the 2009 and 2010 seasons.
+A new iteration of the Toros played in the independent Golden Baseball League for the 2009 and 2010 seasons.
 The team went on hiatus for the 2011 season but folded later that year.

 History

 Early Tucson teams

 Tucson had a number of baseball teams between 1915 and 1958, including the Tucson Old Pueblos, the Tucson Waddies, the Tucson Cowboys (several teams), the Tucson Missions and the Tucson Lizards.
 None of these were part of the Pacific Coast League.
 When the last iteration of the Cowboys folded in 1958, Tucson was left with no professional baseball until the advent of the Toros.